The Automatic Coordination of Teams (ACT) Lab is part of the Robotics and Autonomous Systems Center (RASC) at USC.

 ACT Lab conducts research in the area of coordinated multi-robot systems.
 The common theme behind our different research threads is that we provide theoretically sound solutions to practically motivated problems.

 In summer 2018, USC will host an NSF REU Site for undergraduates in Robotics and Autonomous Systems.
 Applicants must be US Citizens.
-To register your interest so that we can email you with updates, sign up here: Interest Form.

 We are seeking multiple Ph.D. students to work on multiple federally funded projects in multi-robot systems.

 Our paper "Downwash-Aware Trajectory Planning for Large Quadrotor Teams" was accepted to IROS 2017

 Our Crazyswarm research is featured at USA Today

 Our paper "Crazyswarm: A Large Nano-Quadcopter Swarm" was accepted to IEEE ICRA 2017

 Our paper "Seamless Robot Simulation Integration for Education: A Case Study" has been accepted at the workshop on the Role of Simulation in Robot Programming at SIMPAR 2016.

 Our book chapter "Flying Multiple UAVs Using ROS" will appear in the Springer Book on Robot Operating System (ROS) 2017

 Our Crazyswarm was Accepted to Appear in IEEE IROS 2016 Late Breaking

 Two of our submissions were accepted to IROS!